Victory of the Daleks: Critical reception

 "Victory of the Daleks" received mixed reviews.
 It received a positive review from Daniel Martin of The Guardian.
 Martin called it "the best [Mark] Gatiss has written for the show", and praised the writer's investigation of "the idea of [the Daleks] as 'man-made' war machines" for not being "as heavy-handed as you might have expected".
 He also was positive towards the acting of McNeice and Paterson, the developing storyline between the Doctor and Amy, and positively compared the Daleks' menace to the first series.
 Patrick Mulkern of the Radio Times hailed the episode as "a victory for all", and praised Gatiss for the character of Professor Bracewell, commenting favourably on how the writer "turns him into an emotive robot like Star Treks Data, and gives Bill Paterson material worthy of his status."

 Jordan Farley of SFX magazine gave "Victory of the Daleks" three and a half out of five stars, praising the redesigned Daleks for being "equally intimidating" and the episode "rollicking good fun", though "a little undercooked".
 However, he thought that the second half was "a little rushed" and wondered if the episode would have been more successful if it were a two-parter.
 He also was disappointed with a "lack of quotable dialogue" and less of the Doctor's "playful banter and wacky mannerisms".

 Matt Wales of IGN, however, was less positive, and rated the episode 5 out of 10.
 He called it "a flimsy (if much-needed) excuse to reboot the series' long-time villains rather than an attempt to provide any real narrative meat" but praised the World War II period sets.
 Brian J. Robb of Total Sci-Fi Online praised McNeice's Churchill, but thought some of his dialogue was over-the-top due to the script which he believed had traces of "having been tampered with" by Moffat.
 Like Farley, he commented that the episode's pacing was off and would have been more successful as a two-parter.
 Robb was also critical of Smith's performances, negatively comparing the scenes when he was angry to Sylvester McCoy, as well as the new Dalek design.
 He gave the episode a final score of 7 out of 10.

 Home media

 On 7 June 2010, "Victory of the Daleks" was released in Region 2 on DVD and Blu-ray along with the previous episodes "The Eleventh Hour" and "The Beast Below".
 It was then re-released as part of the complete series five DVD on 8 November 2010.
 This episode was also released as part of the Doctor Who DVD Files in issue 75, alongside "The Time of Angels" on 16 November 2011.

 In print

-Pearson Education published a photo-novelisation of this episode by Peter Gutiérrez for school literacy programs in May 2011.
+Pearson Education published a photo-novelisation of this episode by Peter Gutiérrez for school literacy programmes in May 2011.